benkrikler/breadknife-of-time/README.md

 ## Endorsements
 "Hopefully I'm not overselling this project with that name" -- Ben Krikler

-"[It's] the best thing since sliced time" -- Sionni Summers
+"[It's] the best thing since sliced time" -- Sioni Summers

 ## Installing